autumn-mck/site-astro/src/content/markdownPosts/blog/2024/musicbee-on-linux/index.md

 Except of course not.
 One of the artists of an album I own uses japanese characters, which seems to be displayed as just boxes.
 Installing `cjkfonts` (fonts with chinese, japanese, and korean characters) with winetricks seems to _partially_ fix the issue - except places where the text is bolded, where it still just displays boxes.
 I've not been able to find a better solution yet unfortunately, although I only discovered this issue a few weeks ago, so I'm still searching.

+Also as a note, if you want to scrobble to an external service, but are getting an error saying "Cannot connect to LastFM" or similar, try installing `lib32-gnutls` or whatever it's named for your distro (I encountered this with Arch, but it doesn't seem to be an issue on NixOS)

 Ok, now it actually works!

 ## But what if we want to go further?